 If you have a disability which requires adapted accommodation, please ensure you declare this when you apply to your course.
 The University will do its best to find you a college with accommodation which is appropriate to your needs.
 Students with disabilities cannot be guaranteed accommodation.

 Neither the University nor its colleges accommodate part-time students.
-If you are a part-time student and need to stay in Oxford, some colleges (Kellogg for example) offer their part-time college members the opportunity to book short-term accommodation.
+If you are a part-time student and need to stay in Oxford, some colleges (such as Kellogg College) offer their part-time college members the opportunity to book short-term accommodation.
 Please speak to your college directly to see if they are able to help you.

 Private accommodation and other resources

-The University requires its full-time students to live within twenty-five miles from Oxford’s City Centre, to be able to enter for their examination(s) and qualify for their degree.
+The University requires its full-time students to live within twenty-five miles from Carfax Tower in Oxford’s City Centre, to be able to enter for their examination(s) and qualify for their degree.
 The Examination Regulations for your course set out the minimum number of terms you must live in Oxford.

 If you are a full-time graduate student and are not living in college-owned accommodation, you must live within the residence limits, unless you are given special permission to work away from Oxford, or it is a formal requirement of your course.